Last Updated: 8/7/2023 | August 7th, 2023

 4. Take a Cooking Class

 Taiwan is a foodie’s dream!
-You got noodle soups, incredible rice dishes, amazing buns, dumplings, scallion pancakes, and so much more.
+You’ve got noodle soups, incredible rice dishes, amazing buns, dumplings, scallion pancakes — the list goes on!.
 The food in the country is world-class.
 While cooking classes here are a little pricey, they do take you through the local markets and teach you about local ingredients and how to make some traditional dishes.
 I always found Taiwanese food intimidating so it was nice to have someone help me understand the local food.
 It made me more adventurous in the night markets.

 Some cooking classes worth checking out are: